 - The innermost layer contains bone marrow and has a jelly-like an appearance.

-- The axial skeleton supports the vertical and the central axis of the body.
-The bones of the head, neck, chest, and back form this skeleton and offer protection to the brain and spinal cord.
+- The axial skeleton supports the vertical and central axis of the body.
+The head, neck, chest, and back bones form this skeleton and offer protection to the brain and spinal cord.

-- The muscles that move the head, neck, and back are attached to the axial skeleton, as well as those that connect to the hip joint and the limbs.
+- The muscles that move the head, neck, and back are attached to the axial skeleton and connect to the hip joint and the limbs.

-- The appendicular skeleton is made up on 106 bones that connect to the axial skeleton and the limbs.
+- The appendicular skeleton comprises 106 bones that connect to the axial skeleton and the limbs.

 - Long bones are comprised of the clavicles, the humeri that make up the arm, radii, and ulna that make up the wrist, metacarpals that form the fingers and palm, and the femurs, tibiae, fibulae, metatarsals, and phalanges that make up the lower limbs.